 This article, written by Juliette Grossmann, is the result of a series of interviews and observations made during the last day of the CSF's residency in June 2022.
 Here are translated abstracts.
-You can read the entire article in french on our website.
+You can read the entire article in french.